oliverkenny/C/README.md

 #	Followed by the state of the folder [] // Rarely used
 #	--
 #	The naming of a file should be in lower case letters and folders in uppercase.

+# This is an example of an edit